Bylaws of the Aerodigestive Society

 2. Standing Committees

-Standing Committees shall consist of a Chairperson and between three and eight additional members chosen by the majority vote of the Executive Committee.
-Standing Committee members must be in good standing with the Aerodigestive Society, and the duration of office shall be no more than 2 years.
+Standing Committees shall consist of a Chairperson and between three and eight additional members chosen (appointed) by the majority vote of the Executive Committee.
+The chairperson shall be a member of the Executive Committee.
+Standing Committee members must be Fellows in good standing with the Aerodigestive Society, and the duration of service shall be no more than 2 years.
 These committee appointments shall commence February first, or on such date as the Board shall determine, and shall be renewed yearly.
 Members of any Standing Committee must be Society Fellows in good standing.

 I. Standing Committees